gdjohnson/TK19/concepts/deception.md

 # Self-deception

+_You act irrespective of the truth, which remains just out of mind,, because why work to discover something that will only thwart your goals' achievement?_

 Perry, "Cooperative Ignorance":

 > There is a truism about scams that a mark can only be deceived if he wants to believe; all deception relies on self-deception.
 The ideal victim of a scam is a person who desperately wants to believe in a reality different from actual reality.
 Perhaps he receives no utility – or even negative utility – from the actual state of affairs.
 In other words, reality, such as it is, causes him pain.
 He is willing to risk everything on the possibility of a different reality being true, precisely because the present reality is of little use to him.